mbusdev/maizebus-web/DEPLOYMENT.md

 ## Backend Deployment (AWS EC2)

-The backend is deployed to an AWS EC2 instance when changes are pushed to the `main` branch in the `server/` or `api/` directories.
+The backend is deployed to an AWS EC2 instance when changes are pushed to the `main` branch in the `server/` directory.

 ### Required GitHub Secrets